connexcs/docs/docs/setup/settings/servers.md

 For example, if your server is located in London, you can choose to run your media in New York (if, for example, you have customers there).

-Each regional zone encompasses various servers to provide high availability.
+Each regional zone encompasses multiple servers to provide high availability.

 To view RTP Servers: